steelWinds/starterkit-gulp-config/README.md

 ## LICENSE

-This project is licensed under the GPU GPL v3, see LICENSE.md file for more information
+This project is licensed under the GNU GPL v3, see LICENSE.md file for more information

 ## Author